tgame14/AppliedThermodynamics/README.md

 That means it is availdable for download, But is not feature complete nor is it fully Stable.

-Quick notice, Issue reports either go on the issue tracker here on github, Or Directly to me by talking to me on #AppliedEnergistics @ irc.esper.net
+Quick notice, Issue reports either go on the issue tracker here on github, Or Directly to me by talking to me on #AppliedThermodynamics @ irc.esper.net

+If i am not connected, Write this:

+/memoserv SEND tgame14 blabalbalblala

 Modpacks: Read the license.
-But in short, you need my written permission for any kind of modpacks other than private ones (Where they are only distributed between a closed and small Community) that ofcourse it ok.
+But in short, you need my written permission for any kind of modpacks other than private ones (Where they are only distributed between a closed and small Community) that ofcourse is ok.

 The one Exception for private modpacks is if you use AsieLauncher.
 Anyone using that on your server.
 You need to ask For my permission.
-Doing otherwise will mean you are breaking the license.
+Doing otherwise will mean you are breaking the license!

 Downloads!
 ==================
+For More Official Releases:

+Using the official Releases right now is outdated, I recommend if you do want to try it out, use the jenkins build

 https://github.com/tgame14/AppliedThermodynamics/releases

 For the Latest Dev Builds (thanks themattabase!) :
 (click the button)

 [![Build Status](http://themattabase.com:9090/buildStatus/icon?job=Applied Thermodynamics)](http://themattabase.com:9090/job/Applied%20Thermodynamics/)

 USE WITH CARE.
 I AM NOT RESPONSIBLE FOR ANY KIND OF DAMAGE DONE.